A Fresh Look at Georgia O'Keefe

 As an art reviewer for a San Diego publication quite some years ago, I was often sent to review some painters who were up and coming or who one of our editors had some relationship with—yes, the art world can be ever as packed with nepotism as politics and beauty contests.
 Anyway, I can tell you that a great many hopeful and would-be painters do a lot of flowers—the very subjects that launched Georgia O’Keeffe’s professional career; that would bring world attention to her unique art.

 Flowers are beautiful and magnetic to the eye but only a minute number of painters have ever been able to capture their grace and delicate textures—few have even tried with most simply attempting to master shape and color.
 The (famous) exceptions are probably Monet, Degas and unexpectedly, Vincent Van Gogh.
 Yet none of these masters came even close to capturing the intimate dynamics of flowers that Georgia did.
-For example here is the artist’s
+For example here is the artist’s “Black Iris III” that draws us into the very heart of the flower; into the depths of its being; the painter’s expression of stark objectivity clad in the most blatant subjectivity—a style that was destined to attract world attention to her work and give her acclaim as a masterful painter.

 To understand Georgia O’Keefe’s uniqueness as a person and an artist, it is essential to understand her era: she was the second child to be born to Frank and Ida O’Keefe, country folk in Sun Prairie, Wisconsin on November 15, 1887.